 Surfshark never keeps any logs of your online activities, keeping your privacy thoroughly protected.
 The provider also accepts Bitcoin as a private payment option, protecting your financial information.

 Surfshark’s connection speeds are satisfying, ensuring you’ll have a clear picture when you stream and no lag when you game.
-You can also share files without problem on its servers.
+You can also share files without a problem on its servers.
 No bandwidth limitations or data caps are around to ruin the fun.

 Surfshark’s customer support includes 24/7 live support chat, a “contact us” form, email support and a searchable support library.